SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

 * [pdm](https://pdm.fming.dev/latest/)

 with more being created every year ([rye](https://github.com/mitsuhiko/rye) is looking like an interesting project).
-This is considered a problem in the Python community, because it means that there is no standard way of managing dependencies like in other languages like `npm` for `node.js` or `cargo` for `rust`.
+This is considered a problem in the Python community because it means that there is no standard way of managing dependencies like in other languages like `npm` for `node.js` or `cargo` for `rust`.

 <figure markdown>